This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Looking Forward: International Canoe Federation World Championships

 With the challenges of Denmark behind her, Caroline is now gearing up for the upcoming ICF World Championships in Sarasota, Florida.
 “I’m feeling pumped for a moment of redemption,” she says, eager to showcase her skills and represent Canada on the international stage again.
 As she prepares for this next competition, she reflects on her training regimen, which includes a mix of paddling, running, and strength work.
-Now, with Blonyx by her side, Caroline’s daily routine still incorporates Beet It Sport Nitrate 400 into her training, a product she’s relied on for over ten years, helping her maintain peak performance.
+Now, with Blonyx by her side, Caroline’s sports nutrition routine includes HMB+ Creatine and Beta Alanine, alongside Beet It Sport Nitrate 400—a product she’s relied on for over ten years to help her maintain peak performance.

 Caroline continues to draw strength from her journey, advocating for representation in sports and showing that challenges can be transformed into opportunities.
 “If there isn’t someone who looks like you to look up to, become that person and inspire others,” she shares, embodying the message she hopes to impart to younger athletes.